FacuM/python-duckduckgo/README.rst

 This version has been forked from the original to handle some new features of the API, and switch from XML to JSON.

+*This specific fork has been modified to support Python 3.x.*

 Installation
 ============